Medannot/web-platform-annotator-help/content/threshold.md

 The histogram will show you a graphical representation of how pixel intensities are distributed.
 Peaks in the histogram indicate a high frequency of pixels with those intensity values, often corresponding to specific structures in medical images or other detailed visuals.

 1. Find the holders on the histogram’s x-axis.
-Visual cues or labels will indicate the holder for precise adjustments and the one for broader changes.

 2. Make precise adjustments:
    Use the upper drag holder for fine-tuning the threshold or specific pixel intensities.
 Drag left or right to adjust precisely without overcompensating.